 Now that you’re in charge of the finances, it’s time to get things in order.
 Believe me, it’s actually easier to manage the household cash when there’s only one person spending it – even though it is tougher to manage without that extra income.

-But you can take heart in this: According to a new survey of CPA financial planners, women do a better job of straightening out their finances after divorce than men.
-In fact, the survey found that post-divorce, women were
+But you can take heart in this: According to a survey of CPA financial planners, women do a better job of straightening out their finances after divorce than men.
+In fact, the survey found that post-divorce, women were:

 • 4 times more likely to improve spending habits